ayahajjeh/airbnb-price-regression/README.md

   - Reviews (total # of reviews, date of last review, average # of reviews per month)

   - Host Information (host name, host id, how many listings the host has)

+Please look at the project write up, the pdf file uploaded in this repository, for a deep dive into this project description, processing, analysis, and results.